galaxyproject/training-material/topics/metagenomics/tutorials/metagenomics-binning/turorial.md

 > {: .hands_on}
 {: .comment} -->

-The output of "CheckM lineage_wf" includes several files and tables that provide information about the taxonomic classification and quality assessment of genome bins.
+The output of "CheckM lineage_wf" includes several (optional) files and tables that provide information about the taxonomic classification and quality assessment of genome bins.
 Here are some of the key outputs:

-- "checkm_taxonomy.tsv" - This is a tab-separated file that lists the taxonomic assignments for each genome bin.
+- "checkm_taxonomy.tsv": This is a tab-separated file that lists the taxonomic assignments for each genome bin.
 The file includes columns for the bin ID, the domain, phylum, class, order, family, genus, and species (if available) of the closest reference genome(s) to the bin.

-- "checkm_taxonomy.log" - This file provides detailed information about the taxonomic classification process, including the marker genes used, the reference database, and the classification algorithm.
+- "checkm_taxonomy.log": This file provides detailed information about the taxonomic classification process, including the marker genes used, the reference database, and the classification algorithm.

-- "checkm_ms.txt" - This file contains a summary of the completeness and contamination scores for each genome bin, along with other quality metrics.
+- "checkm_ms.txt": This file contains a summary of the completeness and contamination scores for each genome bin, along with other quality metrics.

-- "checkm_qa.tsv" - This file provides more detailed information about the completeness and contamination scores, including the number of marker genes used, the number of genome fragments included in the bin, and the size of the bin.
+- "checkm_qa.tsv": This file provides more detailed information about the completeness and contamination scores, including the number of marker genes used, the number of genome fragments included in the bin, and the size of the bin.

-- "checkm_tree.nwk" - This is a Newick format tree file that shows the phylogenetic relationship between the genome bins and the reference genomes used for classification.
+- "checkm_tree.nwk": This is a Newick format tree file that shows the phylogenetic relationship between the genome bins and the reference genomes used for classification.

 <!-- # Visualization of the *de novo* assembly graph